Aurora Pro Patria 1919: Aurora Pro Patria 1919

 On 27 June 2009 Aurora Pro Patria 1919, owned by the Tesoro family, construction businessmen from Apulia, acquired the sports title from the liquidator of the old company.

 In the season 2009–10 it was relegated to Lega Pro Seconda Divisione.
 In the 2012–13 season it was promoted to Lega Pro Prima Divisione.
 In the 2014–15 season it was relegated to Serie D, but it was readmitted to Lega Pro to fill vacancies.
 However, a second consecutive relegation to Serie D brought the club down to the amateur levels of Italian football.

-Pro Patria is one of the most important football club in the Varese area but due to the recent performances on the pitch, the team has never been able to reach the same level of fame as before.
+Pro Patria is one of the most important football clubs in the Varese area but due to recent performances on the pitch, the team has never been able to reach the same level of fame as before.

 2013 racism incident

 On 3 January 2013, the club was hosting A.C.
-Milan in a friendly match, when a small group of people in the crowd aimed abusive chants at black A.C.
+Milan in a friendly match, when a small group of people in the crowd aimed abusive chants at brown skinned A.C.
 Milan players, including M'Baye Niang, Urby Emanuelson, Sulley Muntari and Kevin-Prince Boateng.
 Boateng reacted angrily, kicking the ball into the stands, before the entire Milan team walked off the field in protest, causing the game to be abandoned.
 The final verdict on the incident, however, stated that the punishment handed down was not in reference to racism allegations.
-Pro Patria was subsequently forced to play one game behind closed doors because of this incident.
+Pro Patria was forced to play one game behind closed doors because of this incident.